Best Walking Shoes for Women (Our Reviews for 2018)

 - The sole might be softer however, your foot can easily poke into it.
 Thus, when you're walking, you would feel like it doesn't carry your shoes all the way up, all the time.

 - The product isn't as breathable as some of the other walking shoes manufactured by New Balance.
 It's mainly because of all the extra padding that your toes aren't left with a lot of wiggle space.

-Another item by New Balance on the list of the top 5 picks for the year 2016.
-Especially considering the fact that many athletics manufacturers won't give walkers the time of day.
+Another of the best women's walking shoes is by New Balance.
+Having multiple brands of shoes on the list is quite an accomplishment for New Balance.
+Especially considering the fact that many athletics manufacturers won't give women walkers the time of day.
 This product has received much more positive reviews than the previous one, however, there's a reason why it didn't make number one: price.